Girl raped by three college students in Jodhpur in front of boyfriend, accused arrested | Education

 Samandar Singh is a first-year student at JNVU, Dharm Pal Singh is a post-graduation student at JNVU and Bhattam Singh is pursuing B.Ed from Ajmer, the officer said.

-Police said they have also arrested the guest house caretaker for misbehaving with the girl.
+Police said they have also arrested the guest house caretaker for allegedly misbehaving with the girl.

 In Jaipur, Congress-affiliated National Students' Union of India (NSUI) president Abhishek Choudhary said the student group will give a representation to the governor against the ABVP on Monday.

 ''This incident is a blot on humanity.
-Strictest action should be taken against the accused.
+The strictest action should be taken against the accused.
 We will hand over a representation to the governor against the polluted ideology of ABVP,'' he said.

 Congress leader and Social Welfare Board chairperson Archana Sharma said in Jaipur that the police promptly arrested the accused, which shows the state government's commitment to women's safety.